 I’m forever grateful that Québec team took this huge risk and put in A LOT more work by introducing a playable female protagonist in Odyssey, because AC Syndicate wasn't successful due to AC Unity's massive failure the year before.
 I never had THE female video game character that everyone seems to have growing up until Kassandra and I have Ubisoft Québec and Melissanthi Mahut to thank for that.

-However, I don’t want these numbers to discourage Ubisoft so I’ll put this out there: Odyssey is the FIRST time EVER that I, A FEMALE GAMER, FINALLY CHOOSE TO PLAY AS A FEMALE CHARACTER, if I'm given the option.
-Of course you can't have an even 50-50 split on the first try, but 30-70 is a start (better than the 0-100 ratio in my personal history of playing games).
+However, I don’t want these numbers to discourage the devs so I’ll put this out there: Odyssey is the FIRST time EVER that I, A FEMALE GAMER, FINALLY CHOOSE TO PLAY AS A FEMALE CHARACTER, if I'm given the option.
+Of course you can't have an even 50-50 split on the first try, but 30-70 is a start, still better than the 0-100 ratio in my personal history of playing games because I always choose team "no boobily armors".
 Another story: I was debating between AC: Origins ($20) and AC: Odyssey ($85) and the one deciding factor for me to buy that gold steelbook edition was, wait for it, KASSANDRA (even though I prefer Ancient Egypt over Ancient Greece in terms of history).
 My backlog already had 15 games at the time and my video game crush since I was 8 was waiting for me in Dynasty Warriors 8, but I fired up AC: Odyssey as soon as I got home at 2am.
 I also spent $35 on Helix credits (Odyssey is the first console game that I ever purchase in-game items) and bought another gold edition on PC later.
 The statistics can’t tell you about this.
-Also, the numbers can’t tell you how many newcomers who don’t care for the AC franchise at all purchase AC: Odyssey because of Kassandra (because I’m that person and I’ve known a few female players who do the same).
-I hope we get the options to choose more often in future games, not necessarily have to be AC or even better, a new IP.
+Also, the numbers can’t tell you how many newcomers who don’t care for the AC franchise at all purchase AC: Odyssey because of Kassandra, because I’m that person and I’ve known quite a few players who do the same.
+There are also many who left the franchise has come back because of Kassandra.
+Also, the people who told me they buy or re-buy the game to use my mods, the honor <3 I hope we get the options to choose as female protag (if not a sole choice) more often in future games, not necessarily have to be AC, or even better, a new IP.

-I understand that you get these same things when you play as Alexios too; however, it means A LOT to me to have a female character like Kassandra to look up to and I haven’t found another female character like her.
+I understand that you get the same gameplay as Alexios too, but how can I expect more for a game that has only 3 years in development, while higher-ups also forcing for a male option?
+Of course I want a standalone game with dedicated plot to just Kassandra, but am I grateful and happy that I have Kassandra and everything that happened that gave her to us?
+Maláka yes!
+Small steps are hard to make and easy to dismiss, but we can't sprint before we learn how to crawl first.
+It means A LOT to me to have a female character like Kassandra to look up to and I haven’t yet found another female character like her.
 You know in that last food tasting scene from Ratatouille, the only dish that finally GETS Anton Ego in the end was the dish his mother used to make when he was a child?
 It doesn’t mean that the all other dishes he has tasted before are bad, but this particular one reminds him of something he forgets about as time goes by and he’s moving on with his life.
 Similar with my case, all the previous games that I’ve played are great, but the game that actually GETS me is the one with Kassandra in it because of my personal experience.

 Growing up being told that girls don’t need to be active because exercising makes them look too buff for social standards.
 Growing up seeing girls not being able to go to school because their parents don’t want to miss out on the additional income to pay for their brothers’ tuition fees and wedding expenses.
 Growing up seeing girls planning to quit their jobs next year, so they can marry a dude they never meet before as soon as their 18th birthday because parents say so.
 Growing up seeing parents denying a FREE chance for their daughter with disabilities (mute and deaf in this specific case) to learn how to read and write at age 14 for only a year, because they believe literacy is useless for her.
 Growing up seeing an illiterate 50-year-old mother who still works hundreds of kilometers from home to provide for her 5 children, while her husband is wasted on alcohol day after day and physically abuse them every chance he gets.
 So you see?
 Having a video game character like Kassandra means the world to me.
 All those years of missing out on a badass female character have translated into my obsession with Kassandra. *Ratatouille Anton Ego’s childhood transition scene* I can now come back to that 5-year-old and tell her that some day, a long time from now, she would have the best adventure with an adorkable, yet badass female mercenary in Ancient Greece.